-If you are looking for a budget solution outside the NHS, online stores such as Hearing Direct are an ideal option.
-We have an extensive range, affordable prices.
-Our hearing aids come with a trial period and warranty so you can test the device and return it if it is not the best fit for you.
+If you are wanting to compare NHS vs private hearing aids, online stores such as Hearing Direct are an ideal option.
+We have an extensive range and very affordable prices.
+Our hearing aids come with a 30-day trial period and warranty.
+Enabling you to test the device and return it if it is not the best fit for you.

 Most of our hearing aids can be adjusted to fit your audiogram.
 If you don't have one already you can take our online hearing test which only takes 3 minutes and you get your result immediately.
 Our qualified audiologist is on hand to give you any advice you need when selecting your hearing aid.

 Many high street specialists sell hearing aids as well.
 When you book an appointment with a high street store, a professional hearing aid dispenser will test your hearing.
 They will recommend which hearing aid will best suit your needs.
 These stores have high overheads and therefore the cost is generally higher than buying online.
 You can end up paying considerably more for a hearing aid you can get through the NHS or very cheaply through Hearing Direct.